 this is the time of my career when I learned about being a process operator and the value of safety which has served me well all my career

-Cons: i worked shift work and weekends and i missed much of the kids growing up
+I worked shift work and weekends and I missed much of the kids growing up

 ADMINISTRATIVE ASSISTANT (Former Employee) – Redwater, AB – 27 May 2014

 We would start the day with having a safety meeting.
 Work orders were handed out and off we would go.
 Being an administrative assistant is always fast paced and hectic at times.
 But I loved that.
 I enjoyed being able to provide support to the Management team and my co-workers.
 Most enjoyable part of the job was helping to ensure all my co-workers went home safely.

 operator (Former Employee) – Redwater, AB – 28 February 2013

 Agrium preaches preemptive maintenance but we were always fighting to get things fixed, very unsafe practices that way.
 Plus every year I was there(5 years), they put more accountability on the operators while making little change to improve equipment.
 The plants were old and run down but management would make operators sign WHAT cards and procedures, holding us responsible for any incident while taking no responsibility or having any accountability themselves.
 Some supervisors are old school and would yell and swear at you and even name call.
 Honesty was a huge problem throughout the company.
 Your told from the begining , go to H&R, your days are numbered.
 H&R is for the company not the worker.

 management and h&r are for the company not the workers.